markfortune/luas/README.md

 # luas
-A collection of useful functions for 2D Gaussian processes written in JAX and using PyMC4
+A collection of useful functions for 2D Gaussian processes written in JAX and using PyMC4.

+Currently a work in progress